zonca/expanse_singularity/goals.md

 ### Goals

-FIXME update after review is done

 In this tutorial you will learn:

-1.  the basic procedure for downloading and installing Singularity
-2.  basic commands to build your own Singularity containers
-3.  how to pull a pre-built container from the Singularity Hub
+1.  how to pull prebuilt Docker or Singularity to Expanse
-4.  how to run pre-built Singularity containers on Expanse
+1.  how to execute Singularity containers interatively and via SLURM jobs
+1.  how to build a container outside of Expanse